 In February 2016, the FASB issued ASU 2016-02, Leases ("ASU 2016-02"), which amends the existing accounting standards for lease accounting, including requiring lessees to recognize most leases on their balance sheets and making targeted changes to lessor accounting.
-ASU 2016-02 will be effective for the Company beginning January 1, 2019.
-Early adoption of ASU 2016-02 as of its issuance is permitted.
-The new standard requires a modified retrospective transition approach for all leases existing at, or entered into after, the date of initial application, with an option to use certain transition relief.
-As a result of the pending adoption of ASU 2016-02 and in connection with the pending adoption of ASU 2014-09, the Company may be required to record real estate tax revenues and an equal and offsetting real estate tax expense, as a result of our operators paying real estate taxes on our behalf.
-We are continuing to evaluate the other impacts of adopting ASU 2016-02 on our consolidated financial statements.
+ASU 2016-02 and its subsequent updates will be effective for the Company beginning January 1, 2019.
+The new standard requires a modified retrospective transition approach for all leases existing at, or entered into after, the date of initial application.
+ASU 2016-02 and its subsequent updates allows for several practical expedients which permit the following: (i) no reassessment of lease classification or initial direct costs, (ii) use of the standard's effective date as the date of initial application, (iii) no separation of non-lease components from the related lease components and, instead, to account for those components as a single lease component if certain criteria are met, (iv) permits lessors the option to exclude sales and other similar taxes from the measurement of lease revenue and expense and (v) requires lessors to exclude costs paid directly by lessees to third parties.